iamhamidrezaee/MSP/README.md

 # Key Features:

-Utilizes historical daily stock data of Microsoft (MSFT) from 1987 to 2023.
-Implements XGBoost regression to build a robust predictive model.
+Utilizes historical daily stock data of Microsoft (MSFT) from 1987 to 2023. "\t" Implements XGBoost regression to build a robust predictive model.
 Includes time series analysis to capture trends and seasonality in the stock prices.
 Performs hyperparameter tuning using GridSearchCV for optimal model performance.